NVIDIA/workbench-example-hybrid-rag/README.md

 8. Now you may query your documents!

 ## Tutorial 3: Using a Local Microservice
-Spinning up a Microservice to run locally from inside this AI Workbench Hybrid RAG project is an area of active development.
-This tutorial has been tested on 1x Windows RTX 4090 and 2x A6000s on Ubuntu 22.04 and is currently being improved.
-In this tutorial, you will see how to generate a model repository for the Mistral-7B-Instruct-v0.1 model and run the NIM container for that model.
-Any other choice of model will require further customization of code and scripts; please see Tutorial 4 below for details.
+This tutorial assumes you already cloned this Hybrid RAG project to your AI Workbench.
+If not, please follow the beginning of the [Quickstart Tutorial](#tutorial-using-a-cloud-endpoint).

 <img src="./code/chatui/static/local-ms.gif" width="85%" height="auto">

 Here are some important **PREREQUISITES**:
-* This tutorial assumes you already have this Hybrid RAG project cloned to your AI Workbench and have configured the pre-defined project secrets.
-If not, please first follow the first few steps of the basic [Quickstart](#quickstart).
 * Your AI Workbench <ins>must</ins> be running with a **DOCKER** container runtime.
 Podman is unsupported.
-* You must have access to NeMo Inference Microservice (NIMs) [Early Access Program](https://developer.nvidia.com/nemo-microservices-early-access).
+* You must have access to NeMo Inference Microservice (NIMs) [General Availability Program](https://developer.nvidia.com/nemo-microservices-early-access).
 * Shut down any other processes running locally on the GPU as these may result in memory issues when running the microservice locally.

 ### Additional Configurations
 Some additional configurations in AI Workbench are required to run this tutorial.
 Unlike the previous tutorials, these configs are not added to the project by default, so please follow the following instructions closely to ensure a proper setup.

 1. If running, shut down the project environment under **Environment** > **Stop Environment**.
 This will ensure restarting the environment will incorporate all the below configurations.
-2. In AI Workbench, add the following entries under **Environment** > **Secrets**.
-You should also configure the ``NVCF_RUN_KEY`` from the [Quickstart Tutorial](https://github.com/NVIDIA/workbench-example-hybrid-rag?tab=readme-ov-file#tutorial-using-a-cloud-endpoint) and the ``HUGGING_FACE_HUB_USERNAME`` and ``HUGGING_FACE_HUB_TOKEN`` from [Tutorial 1](https://github.com/NVIDIA/workbench-example-hybrid-rag?tab=readme-ov-file#additional-configurations) if not already done so.:
+2. In AI Workbench, add the following entries under **Environment** > **Secrets**:
    * <ins>Your NGC API Key</ins>: This is used to authenticate when pulling the NIM container from NGC.
-Remember, you must be in the Early Access Program to access this container.
+Remember, you must be in the General Availability Program to access this container.
        * _Name_: ``NGC_CLI_API_KEY``
        * _Value_: (Your NGC API Key)
        * _Description_: NGC API Key for NIM authentication